andreoliwa/nitpick/docs/configuration.rst

 Multiple styles
 ---------------

-You can also use multiple styles and mix local files and URLs:
+You can also use multiple styles and mix local files and URLs.

+Example of usage: the ``[tool.nitpick]`` table on `Nitpick's own pyproject.toml <https://github.com/andreoliwa/nitpick/blob/v0.31.0/pyproject.toml#L1-L7>`_.

 .. code-block:: toml